Putting value for money into practice

 Who is it for?

-This course is suitable for people who are new to or have little experience of managing and measuring VFM in programme design, proposal writing and the preparation of programme budgets.
+Suitable for those who are new to or have little experience of managing and measuring VFM in programme design, proposal writing and the preparation of programme budgets.

 What you will learn